-- groundwater that would have been pumped based upon a Historical Allocation or Irrigation Efficiency/Allowance Allocation. - 5.
+- 4. Concurrently with the Coordination Meeting, the City and UWCD will provide the Agency with an Annual Report by April 1st.
+The report shall include an assessment of conditions, including water level/water quality data and analysis in the Forebay, Oxnard Plain and Pleasant Valley subbasins and an evaluation of any impacts directly associated with the pumping approved under this Resolution.
+GMA staff will annually review and report to the Agency Board on compliance and effectiveness of this Resolution. - 5.
+The City shall accrue a RWPA, which allows the City to obtain groundwater in a volume and subject to the conditions provided in this Resolution. - 6.
+The City will receive 1 acre-foot of RWPA for each acre-foot of RW use that results in 1 acre-foot decrease in groundwater pumping by RW users.
+Further, the City will receive RWPA only in the instance that the reduced groundwater pumping by RW users was groundwater that would have been pumped based upon a Historical Allocation or Irrigation Efficiency/Allowance Allocation. - 7.
 To the extent practical, PVCWD shall prioritize its water use as follows, from highest to lowest priority: (a) Conejo Creek Project supplemental water: (b) RW; (c) surface water from UWCD; and (d) groundwater.
 However, the Agency acknowledges that Camrosa Water District and PVCWD are currently reevaluating the future availability of water from the Conejo Creek Project.
 This Resolution creates no obligation for PVCWD to continue purchasing water through the Conejo Creek Project; provided however, if PVCWD does continue to have access to that supply, it should rely on it as a first priority.
-Further, the Agency recognizes that Camrosa Water District has relied and may continue to rely on the Conejo Creek Project supplies for use within its district.
-The volume of water available to PVCWD has been and may continue to be reduced as Camrosa uses more and more of that supply within the Camrosa service area.
-This prioritization of use under this provision shall be documented through the Annual Report required under Section 13. - 6.
-No RWPA will accrue to the City for RW use that displaces groundwater pumping that would have been subject to Agency surcharges. - 7.
-No RWPA shall accrue to the City for RW use that displaces UWCD surface water deliveries to those same users, when and if UWCD is concurrently physically not capable of diverting that volume of surface water to UWCD recharge basins because the recharge basins and the Forebay are full. - 8.
-RW users shall not earn conservation credits on unused Historical Allocation associated with reduced groundwater pumping resulting from use of RW. - 9.
-The City will report annually to the Agency and UWCD the quantity of RW delivered to each RW user.
-Prior to receipt of any RW, each RW user shall develop a protocol and format acceptable to the RW user, the Agency and the City, to account for the RW user's annual water use, including RW. - 10.
-The City and RW users will report their water use to the Agency on semi-annual extraction reports as required under Agency rules and procedures, and otherwise consistent with the requirements provided in Section 9 above. - 11.
-City shall pump the RWPA from City owned wells and UWCD's O-H system. - 12.
-The Agency, the City, UWCD, and PVCWD shall meet during the first week of May of each year ("Coordination Meeting"), and more frequently as necessary, to discuss any needed refinements to the implementation of the RWIA Plan, the current accounting of RWPA, and any expected limitations on the City's use of RWPA because of Forebay water levels and then existing hydrologic conditions.
-As a result of these annual meetings, the Agency, the City and UWCD shall establish the locations and volume of
+Further, the Agency recognizes that Camrosa Water District has and may continue to rely on the Conejo Creek Project supplies for use within its district.
+The volume of water available to PVCWD has and may continue to be reduced as Camrosa uses more and more of that supply within the Camrosa service area.
+This prioritization of use under this provision shall be documented through the Annual Report required under Section 4. - 8.
+No RWPA will accrue to the City for RW use that displaces groundwater pumping that would have been subject to Agency surcharges. - 9.
+No RWPA shall accrue to the City for RW use that displaces UWCD surface water deliveries to those same users, when and if UWCD is concurrently physically not capable of diverting that volume of surface water to UWCD recharge basins because the recharge basins and the Forebay are full.